joelchrono12/joelchrono12.ml/_posts/2025-08-29-top-25-games-of-all-time.md

 Even though I kind of feel bad about adding it to the list when I'm still only maybe halfway through the game, I just can't not put it here.

-I will one day finish this game and maybe I'll have to reconsider its position on theon the list.
+I will one day finish this game and maybe I'll have to reconsider its position on the list, although it's fairly high for a game I've not finished.

 ## 11. Dragon Quest XI